noahmbright/miniclang/readme.md

 The syntactic sugar and closeness to the tutorial are what motivated the choice, so alas, this compiler will not be able to compile itself.

+## Status

+Don't use this for anything.
+Not that it even works yet.

+TODOs:

+* Potentially refactor the lexer.
+Both to allow for preprocessing and to allow for testing the parser with independent token streams

+* Decide on how/when to type check and type cast as we parse expressions

 ## Goals and non-goals

 Fundamentally a learning project, the goal is not to make a perfect spec